BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-30-why-an-engineer.md

 That particular environmental engineer once explained that he was too old to do hands-on engineering, so he managed projects/people.
 He said so without any evidence of distress...more like bemusement.

+Talk about Matt at Bridgeware, and his dad (without giving their names) Talk about Ken Koerber
+Talk about

+Mention the article about physics not being a viable job: find the link in emails to Ben Brooks if I can, and include it here

 An engineer can't be said to be pushing false truths or even...more subtly...to be pushing not all that useful truths.
 I think we all know university departments that are guilty, if we're completely honest, of pushing fairly useless information.
 Though of course that depends on one's definition of useless.